 Understand Dimensions and Clearance Requirements

 Before you even start shopping, grab a measuring tape.
 Measure the space where you plan to install the freezer, keeping in mind not just height and width, but also depth.
 A common mistake is forgetting about the door swing—make sure there's enough clearance for the door to open fully.
 You'll also need adequate clearance around the unit for ventilation, usually a few inches on the sides and back.
-This allows for proper airflow and prevents the freezer from overheating.
-Check the manufacturer's specifications for the exact clearance requirements for your chosen model.
+This allows for proper airflow and helps prevent the freezer from overheating.
+Learn more about sizing and installation in our commercial freezer guide.

 Explore Electrical and Defrost Systems